nemoo/democratizer-angular/frontend-angular/README.md

 # democratizer in angular2

-Experimental repository to get to know angular2.

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.16.
+This project was generated with [angular-cli](https://github.com/angular/angular-cli).

 Install yarn via [chocolatey](https://chocolatey.org/) with `choco install yarn`